rajansaini8877/freshworks-datastore-assignment/README.md

 public boolean deleteData(String db, String path, String key) throws DataStoreException;
 ```

-* Below is a sample program that uses this custom DBMS:
+* Below is a sample program that uses this custom DBMS.
+This "Test.java" file is located in the parent directory of "freshworks" folder

 ```
 import java.util.*;